-The Wesley Research Institute Board, chaired by Mr Martin Albrecht AC, consists of 11 highly qualified, skilled and dedicated men and women who not only govern the Institute but are actively committed to fundraising for medical research.
+The Wesley-St. Andrew’s Research Institute Board, chaired by Mr Peter Allen, consists of highly qualified, skilled and dedicated men and women who not only govern the Institute but are actively committed to fundraising for medical research.

 Mr Christopher Barnard

-Chris Barnard is Executive Director of JBWere.
+Chris Barnard is Executive Director of JBWere and Chair of Uniting Church Governance, Nomination and Remuneration Committee.
 He has been involved in the non-profit sector for over twenty years having been a Director of Bluecare and Churches of Christ Care.
-He has chaired the Queensland Aged Care Planning Advisory Committee for the Federal Government and is currently a committee member of Prince of Peace Lutheran School College Council.
+He has chaired the Queensland Aged Care Planning Advisory Committee for the Federal Government and is currently a committee member of Somerville House Foundation (Investment Committee).
 Chris has a Bachelor of Business from QUT, an MBA from the University of Queensland and a Graduate Diploma in Financial Planning.

 Paul Darrouzet has been the Chairman of the Lifestream Foundation since 2004.
-He has served as the Chairman of Foxleigh Mining Pty Ltd, General Manager of Australian Bulk Minerals and Group Manager HR for Thiess Contractors Pty Ltd. Paul has a Bachelor of Business from QUT and an active interest in medical research and social responsibility.
+He is also Chair of Ellume Pty Ltd and Abell Point Marina Pty Ltd, Emprja Pty Ltd. Paul has served as the Chairman of Foxleigh Mining Pty Ltd, General Manager of Australian Bulk Minerals and Group Manager HR for Thiess Contractors Pty Ltd. He has a Bachelor of Business from QUT and an active interest in medical research and social responsibility.

 Mr Collin Myers